Society of Saint Casimir: Activities

 In the context of the Russian Revolution of 1905, the society harbored political aspirations.
 After the Great Seimas of Vilnius, the priests wanted to establish the Lithuanian Christian Democratic Party and, with the help of the society, publish Žiburys (light, beacon) magazine.
 However, these plans were opposed by Bishop Paliulionis and new chairman Dambrauskas-Jakštas did not adopt a political agenda.

 The society started off by publishing small and cheap booklets, mostly translations.
 The first 13-page booklet on good confession was published in 50,000 copies and cost three kopeykas.
 Before 1918, the society published 231 numbered and four not numbered books.
 During its existence, the society published about 740 books.
 About a quarter of these were works of fictions.
 Lithuanian authors included Maironis, Vaižgantas, Lazdynų Pelėda.
 Other books were published on religious, scientific, popular topics.
 The society published the first full Roman Catholic Bible translation into Lithuanian in six volumes in 1911–1937.
 The translation was prepared by Archbishop Juozapas Skvireckas from the Vulgate.
 The society also published a textbook on the history of Lithuania by Antanas Alekna which was republished nine times in 1909–1934 and was the most widely used history textbook in interwar Lithuania.
 Alekna also wrote and the society published a book on the history of the church (three editions in 1919–1929) and a monograph on Bishop Motiejus Valančius (1922).
-It also published periodicals Nedėldienio skaitymai, Ateitis, Garnys, Vienybė, Žvaigždė, Ganytojas, Žemdirbys, Draugija, Rygos garsas.
+It also published periodicals Nedėldienio skaitymas, Ateitis, Garnys, Vienybė, Žvaigždė, Ganytojas, Žemdirbys, Draugija, Rygos garsas.

 The society also organized local chapters to distribute the publications and educate local residents on Catholic values and worldview.
 The chapters were also active in fighting illiteracy, smoking and alcohol consumption, organizing reputable entertainment (e.g. musical performances or sport competitions).
 By 1914, the society had some 10,000 members.
 The membership peaked at about 15,000 members, of which 56% were abroad – mostly in United States but also in Italy, Poland, Palestine, Latvia.
 By 1939, the membership dipped to 5,000 with about 1,000 members in United States.

 In 1912, the society purchased premises near the Town Hall and the Kaunas Priest Seminary (present-day Rotušės a.
 23).
 Most of its publications were published at the printing press of Saliamonas Banaitis which was located at the same building.
 The society purchased this press in 1918 and renamed it Šviesa (light).
 The society established a book shop at its headquarters in 1913.
 Later, smaller book shops were opened in Vilnius (1918), Šiauliai (1919), Telšiai, Ukmergė (1921), Tauragė, Radviliškis (1922), Panevėžys, Mažeikiai (1923), Laisvės alėja, Kaunas (1925), Vilkaviškis (1931), and Plungė (1932).
 It also had a candle workshop which produces candles for churches and distributed goods of foreign manufacturers such as microscopes by Ernst Leitz GmbH, typewriters by the Underwood Typewriter Company, radios by Radio H. Mende GmbH.